avaneev/prvhash/README.md

 On a side note, after 1.1 trillion iterations the internal pseudo-entropy was not lost in PRVHASH PRNG with 32-bit hashes, without external entropy injections.
-Generally speaking, the probability of completely "stopping" is absent due to the structure of the hash function.
+Generally speaking, the probability of completely "stopping" is absent due to the structure of the core hash function.

 This function, without external entropy injections, with any initial combination of `lcg`, `Seed`, and `Hash` eventually converges into one of